Nonlocality of Observables in Quasi-Hermitian Quantum Theory

 and vice versa for local operators in subsystem $B$.
 Motivating this definition is the observation that expectation values of local observables can be computed from the local state, a partial trace of the density matrix \cite{densityOperator}, without referencing the entire Hilbert space,

 In addition, observables in disjoint subsystems can be simultaneously measured without affecting each other, a result known as no-signalling \cite{noSignalling,normieNonLocality}.

 Note the definition of a local operator is independent of the inner product structure.
-Thus, quasi-Hermitian theories with differing metric operators can in principle contain distinct local observables algebras, even with distinct, possibly vanishing dimensions.
+Thus, quasi-Hermitian theories with differing metric operators can contain distinct local observables algebras, even with distinct, possibly vanishing dimensions.
 Generically, while the aforementioned similarity transform maps a quasi-Hermitian theory to a Hermitian theory, it does not preserve the notion of local observable algebras.
 This is a consequence of the \textit{nonlocality} of the similarity transform, demonstrated for instance in \cite{freeFermionMetric,jin2009solutions, mostafazadeh2005anharmonic}.
 In fact, the space of local quasi-Hermitian models similar to local Hermitian models was found in \cite{MetricTensorStructure}, and is smaller than the total space of local quasi-Hermitian models.